 One of the tools I have used while calculating a grid for a layout was an Excel file I had used to experiment with different kinds of calculation methods.
 A collection of over a dozen different calculators for finding out different elements of the grid.
-I finally glued the different parts together and placed online as the Easy Grid Calculator, free for everyone to use (donations welcomed of course).
-The Easy Grid Calculator should save you a lot of time consuming calculations and allow more time experimenting.
+I finally glued the different parts together and placed online as the Easy Grid Calculator – Square Units, or if you prefer, Easy Grid Calculator – Proportional Units, free for everyone to use (donations welcomed of course).
+The Easy Grid Calculator will save you a lot of time-consuming calculations and allow more time experimenting.
 Now it is time to dive into what this calculator is all about.

-Usually I prefer to base my layout grids on equal sided squares, each square being a grid unit to calculate the layout from.
+Usually, I prefer to base my layout grids on equal sided squares, each square being a grid unit to calculate the layout.
 The height of the squares is the same as the leading of the main text in the document.
 The width is as close to the height as possible.
-It’s rare to get 100% square but the calculator gets you really close.
+It’s rare to get 100% square, but the calculator gets you very close.
 More about that later on.

 Let me guide you through the elements of the calculator one by one to explain what they do.

-Start by putting in the size of your page, poster, business card or what ever you are designing in millimeters into the Paper Height and Paper Width.
+Start by setting the size of your page, poster, business card or whatever you are designing in millimeters into the Paper Height and Paper Width.

-In this section we get all the starter results which were calculated from the page size and leading.
+In this section, we get all the starter results which we calculated from the page size and leading.

 First we have the Correct Leading as explained above.
 The Horizontal Leading 11.905 pt is the result of the same kind of calculation as the Correct Leading but for the width.
-This is the width of the Grid Units and a number we will this number in the Horizontal > Gridline Every in InDesign.
+The result gives us the width of the Grid Units and a number we can use to fill in the Horizontal > Gridline Every in InDesign.

-Imagelines are always one less than the Baselines and are an aid to adjust the height of pictures to the type.
-The start of the first Imageline is calculated in the Imageline section.
+Imagelines are always one less than the Baselines and are an aid to adjusting the height of pictures to the type.
+The start of the first Imageline is calculated in the Imageline-section.

 Margins, Columns and Rows